 2. As of September 2016, to suit our new high resolution projector, image files are required to fit a 1600×1200 pixel canvas – i.e. they should be a maximum of 1600 pixels wide, and 1200 pixels high.
 Since images produced by a digital camera, or a scanner will typically be (much) larger than this, the member is required to produce a copy of the original file, resampled to the appropriate size, depending on the aspect ratio of the image, and saved as a jpg.
 All image editing software packages will have options to perform this conversion – instructions for some common packages are included below.

 3. Our projector assumes that images are in the sRGB colour space.
 Ideally, if you use a different colour space for working, such as AdobeRGB, your images will project closer to your expectations if you also convert them to sRGB during the resampling process.
 Do not worry if you don’t understand colour management – most images will not be affected significantly by this criterion, so ignore it if you’re not sure.

-5. Images must be submitted for digital competitions at least 3 days prior to the competition to allow time for the slideshow to be prepared, and the running order generated.
+5. Images must be submitted for digital competitions by midnight on the Monday prior to the competition to allow time for the slideshow to be prepared, and the running order generated.
 The normal method is to email them to the Competitions Secretary.
 Include your full name in the email, and set the Subject to something like “TPS competition entries”.
 Full details on the competition submission process can be found here.

 Resampling involves generating a new file with less pixels than your original image – please make sure you do not resample the original or you will lose pixels for good.
 This procedure should be performed on a file copy.
 Below are instructions for Photoshop, Photoshop Elements, and the free program Picasa.